 (2) The general manager is the chief executive officer of the Trust and shall have and may exercise or perform such powers, functions, authorities or duties as are conferred or imposed on him by or under this Act or as are directed by the Trust to be exercised or performed by him.

-(3) The terms and conditions of service of the general manager and of the officers or servants of the Trust shall be as determined by the Public Service Board 4, subject, in the case of the officers or servants, to any relevant award, order or industrial agreement under the Industrial Relations Act 1979.
+(3) The terms and conditions of service of the general manager and of the officers or servants of the Trust shall be as determined by the Public Sector Commissioner, subject, in the case of the officers or servants, to any relevant award, order or industrial agreement under the Industrial Relations Act 1979.

 (4) When the general manager or an officer or servant of the Trust, immediately prior to his appointment as such, occupied an office under Part 3 of the Public Sector Management Act 1994, he shall —